SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/app-store/images-and-videos.md

 > [!TIP]
 > If you want screenshots shown in a specific order, use the list item handle to reorder as desired.

-1. In the Developer Portal, go to your partner page.
+1. In the Developer Portal, go to your application page.
 2. Select **App Store information** from the left menu, then select **Images and videos**.
 3. Click **Add Images**.
 4. Drag and drop a file into the box or click to upload one from your computer.

+    * If the resolution is too low, remove the image and choose another one.
+    * If the resolution is bigger than the [recommended size](#resolution), click **Crop** on the thumbnail, reposition or zoom the selected area, and then click **Save**.

-5. Enter alt text.
+5. Click **Upload** and enter alt text.

     ![App store information, images -screenshot][img2]